Appdynamics/activemq-monitoring-extension/README.md

 ## Metrics

 NOTE: By default, only some of the metrics are reported at broker, queue and topic level.
-This can be changed in the conf\metrics.xml file.
+This can be changed in the conf/metrics.xml file.

 | Metric Name | Description |
 |----------------|-------------|